Categories

 Refreshments follow; many people encourage us to stay.
 We gladly do, enjoying the chance to meet others.

 The minister introduces herself.
 Today she’s wearing a simple, yet elegant white robe, something she reserves for special occasions.
-She says they have different service styles throughout the month, with varying instrumentation and song selection.

 To fully experience their worship, we’ll need to come back the next four weeks.